rfeers/python-projects/README.md

 - **Description:** This project involves creating an interactive map using `Folium`and python to visualize geographic data.
 - **Skills:** Data handling, interactive mapping, Folium library.

+## 2. Defining concepts algorithms
+- **Description:** This project involves creating an algorithm that provides a definition using an API, the `Transformers` library.
+- **Skills:** API handling, Basic usage of HuggingFace Transformer library.

 ## Work in progress。。。 🚧